Closure Expressions #

 }

-// Must be written as a Lambda when called
+// Written as a Lambda when called

 Serve(() => {